LauritzCode/Weather_application/README.md

 - **On Page Load**: The app automatically displays weather data for Copenhagen.
 - **Search Functionality**: Type a location into the search field and submit to fetch and display new weather data.
-- **Dynamic Background**: The background color of the weather display updates based on the fetched weather condition and the local time of the location.

-> **Note:** While the background color updates work as expected, the SVG icons do not update dynamically at this time.

 ## API Information